Ghostery Review 2025: It's Like Ads Were Never There

 Overall, Ghostery was remarkably effective at removing YouTube ads.
 There were no ads before YouTube videos or in the middle of watching them.
 Also, there were no delays, lags, errors, or other problems that disrupted our viewing experience.

-A YouTube video with the Ghostery extension in the foreground
+End of a YouTube video with Ghostery extension open in the foreground

 But you should keep in mind that some ads may still get through.
 This is because YouTube is always making changes to improve its ad system, so some ads may be tailored to get around ad blockers.